At St Joseph’s British Values have our Catholic ethos at the centre.

 We have strong sporting values that are demonstrated through our team games against local schools and competitive sporting events that are regularly attended such as the Under 9’s and Under 11’s team competitions.
 All children are taught to show good sportsmanship whether they win, lose or draw.

-We promote respect for individual differences through assemblies and masses, the RE curriculum, multicultural and international weeks and events and through our Catholic ethos.
+We promote respect for individual differences through assemblies and masses, the RE curriculum and instilling God’s teaching about his love for all.

 Our school embraces the use of Makaton and we use signing in prayers, at assemblies and when for example singing and signing Happy Birthday.

-We support children to acquire an understanding of and respect for their own and other cultures and ways of life, through a creative curriculum: Geography, History, use of Dance and Art from a range of cultures, international weeks and events, sharing different cultures and languages as well as Religious Education teaching about world faiths.
+We support children to acquire an understanding of and respect for their own and other cultures and ways of life, through a creative curriculum: Geography, History, use of Dance and Art from a range of cultures, weeks and events, sharing different cultures and languages and explicit teaching during Religious Education teaching about world faiths.

 Tolerance of those of Different Faiths and Beliefs:

-We aim to support the work of deepening the children’s moral growth and development of conscience and seek to ensure that our pupils know they are a child of God.
-Preparation for the Sacrament of Reconciliation and Eucharist takes place in Year Three.
-The preparation takes place at school, but involves close co-operation with home and parish.
+We aim to support the work of deepening the children’s moral growth and development of conscience virtues and seek to ensure that our pupils know they are a child of God.
+Preparation for the Sacrament of Reconciliation takes place in Year Three.
+The Sacrament of the Eucharist takes place in Year Four.
+The preparation for both these sacraments takes place at school, but involves close co-operation with home and parish and includes a number of parent meetings.
+Preparation for the Sacrament of Confirmation takes place in Year Five and children celebrate the Sacrament of Confirmation in Year Six.
+The preparation for Confirmation takes place in church through the family catechesis programme.
 Visits and opportunities for worship are organised at our parish Church, such as the Foundation Stage Advent crib service.

 We actively promote diversity through our teaching and celebration of different faiths and cultures.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been held and are supported by learning in RE and PSHE.
-Our school trips involve visiting places of worship of other faiths and classes celebrate different religious festivals.
-Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
+Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school and there are visits to places of worship from other faiths, e.g. the Mosque.

 We openly discuss and celebrate the differences between people such as differences of faith, ethnicity, disability, gender and different family situations.
-When appropriate, opportunities are taken to develop awareness and celebrate differences through for example, the We Are All Special RE unit, through sessions on autism and dyslexia, to increase everyone’s awareness of the impact of these conditions on the lives of those affected.
+When appropriate, opportunities are taken to develop awareness and celebrate differences through for example, the We Are All Special focus across school, through sessions on autism and dyslexia, to increase everyone’s awareness of the impact of these conditions on the lives of those affected.